Michael Meaney PhD, FRSC, CQ, CM

-Co-Scientific Director, Ludmer Centre for Neuroinformatics and Mental Health
+Co-Scientific Director, Ludmer Centre for Neuroinformatics and Mental Health, Douglas Research Centre

-James McGill Professor, Departments of Psychiatry and Neurology and Neurosurgery, McGill University
+James McGill Professor, Department of Neurology and Neurosurgery, McGill University

 Biological basis of vulnerability for psychopathology